zaisid/DATA4380_Vision/README.md

 ### Conclusions

 This project was an exploration of writer identification as an image classification problem using CNNs.
 While the task initially seemed approachable, especially with promising pre-trained architectures like ResNet50V2, practical challenges quickly emerged, including long training times, unstable loss behavior, and difficulty tuning for 90 unique classes.
 These obstacles ultimately limited the utility and training potential of the models and made it clear that deeper, heavier models are not always the best fit.
-Lighter models like MobileNetV2 and EfficientNetB1 trained faster, introducing more possibility for improvement, outperformed ResNet50V2 in accuracy and performed equally and/or better wth concern to AUC metrics.
-Ultimately, it was MobileNetV2 that yielded teh best results.
+Lighter models like MobileNetV2 and EfficientNetB1 trained faster, introducing more possibility for improvement, outperformed ResNet50V2 in accuracy and performed equally and/or better with concern to AUC metrics.
+Ultimately, it was MobileNetV2 that yielded the best results.

 ### Future Work

 In the future, I'd like to determine the reason behind ResNet's apparent issues during training and potentially correct and re-train it.
 To further develop my models, I'd like to upsize by using the updated/larger versions of the CSAFE Handwriting Database, as well as try a larger variety of models, more epochs (i.e., greater time and processing investment), and apply more augmentations.
-One concern I'd sepcifically like to address is resolution and loss of data through resizing and/or cropping; to achieve this, I'd like to attempt pre-cropping images, before images are resized, (also serves to inflate class sizes) and using boundary boxes to detect text to ensure avoidance of excessive whitespace.
+One concern I'd specifically like to address is resolution and loss of data through resizing and/or cropping; to achieve this, I'd like to attempt pre-cropping images, before images are resized, (also serves to inflate class sizes) and using boundary boxes to detect text to ensure avoidance of excessive whitespace.
 Ideally, this would also yield a volume of data better suited toward a clean training/validation/testing split.

 Another avenue of interest is investigating the minimal amount of layers/neurons/image sizes required to achieve significant, non-trivial results.
 Additionally, exploring dimensionality and/or feature reduction and identifying possible "writer-specific" features is another aspect of note.